Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 * manages one or more group drivers
 * provides access to functionalities that requires pci_dev, such as PCIE config space access, to other xleaf drivers through root calls
-* together with group driver, facilities event callbacks for other xleaf drivers
+* facilities event callbacks for other xleaf drivers
-* together with group driver, facilities inter-leaf driver calls for other xleaf drivers
+* facilities inter-leaf driver calls for other xleaf drivers

 When root driver starts, it will explicitly create an initial group instance, which contains xleaf drivers that will trigger the creation of other group instances.
 The root driver will wait for all group and leaves to be created before it returns from it's probe routine and claim success of the initialization of the entire xmgmt driver.
+If any leaf fails to initialize the xmgmt driver will still come online but with limited functionality.

 .. note::
    See code in ``lib/xroot.c`` and ``mgmt/root.c``